fweiss/arduino-tdd/README.md

 # arduino-tdd
 A starter project to demo a toolchain for developing Arduino applications using TDD

+## What is TDD
+Test Driven Development (TDD) is a coding practice whereby automated tests are executed before working code is written.
+A defining mantra of TDD is **RED, GREEN, REFACTOR**.
+There are many benefits of this approach, although some software engineers feel that it gets in the way.
+Once you master the basics, which are faciliated my many frameworks such as JUnit and RSpec, you'll find that the resulting code **sum tests** are way better to maintain and extend.

+## Motivation
+I have developed several Arduino projects without TDD.
+I have always felt that before trying to manually verify the outputs of the actuators manually, the code should have be tested.
+And furthermore, I believe code that's written test-first is better code.
+I have finally sat down to accomplish this.
+I hope this inspires other embedded enginers to practice TDD.

 ## Target toolchain
 After looking into many options, this toolchain was chosen:
 - Eclipse Oxygen 4.7